On this page

 This means you can create your own tailored investment portfolio to match your goals or complement investments you hold outside the super system.

 |Australian shares||Companies listed on the Australian Securities Exchange|

 |Global property||Australian and overseas property|

 |Global fixed interest||Australian and international bonds and loans|

 3. Direct investments

-These investment options usually offer a selection of direct investments from which to choose, including direct shares, exchange traded funds (ETFs), term deposits and listed investment companies (LICs).
+These investment options usually offer a selection of direct investments to choose from, including direct shares, exchange traded funds (ETFs), term deposits and listed investment companies (LICs).

-For more information about retirement planning, see SuperGuide articles:
+Learn more about investing in retirement in the following SuperGuide articles: